ionous/tapestry/doc/content/_index.md

 ## Working Example

-This is a port of the "Cloak of Darkness" originally by written by [Robert Firth](https://www.ifwiki.org/Cloak_of_Darkness):
+This is a port of the "Cloak of Darkness" originally by written by [Roger Firth](https://www.ifwiki.org/Cloak_of_Darkness):

 {{< include file="/static/_includes/cloak.tell" language="yaml" options="linenos=false" >}}